COLLECTIVE NOUNS

 infestation of pests (invertebrates)

-shepherd of phlox
+phalanx or shepherd of phlox

 family of plants (wild and related, genetically and via root interconnectivity)